-Notice of Intention to Administratively Forfeiture Property – Published in the Hawaii Tribune Herald on Monday, April 3, 2017, for the island of Hawaii.
-HTH040317 (.pdf)
+Notice of Intention to Administratively Forfeit Property – Published in the Hawaii Tribune Herald on Monday, May 1, 2017, for the island of East Hawaii.
+HTH050117 (.pdf)

-Notice of Intention to Administratively Forfeiture Property – There are no legal notices for the island of West Hawaii.
+Notice of Intention to Administratively Forfeit Property – Published in the West Hawaii Today on Monday, May 1, 2017, for the island of West Hawaii.
+WHT050117 (.pdf)

 NOTICE OF INTENTION TO ADMINISTRATIVELY FORFEIT PROPERTY